smatiolids/astra-wru/README.md

 # Next Steps

+- Improve the schema mode (With a more accurate formula, the schema estimate will be faster and easier to run)
 - Understand the impact of SAI in the write size
 - Process diagnostic tarball to extract the metrics
 - Infer write and read count when we don't have the diagnostic files.